Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 While the plot sizes we're working with are OK, it would be nice to have them displayed a bit larger.
 Fortunately, there is an easy way to make the plots larger in Jupyter notebooks.
-First, we need to import the [Matplotlib pyplot library](https://matplotlib.org/api/pyplot_api.html), then we can make the default plot size larger by running the Python cell below.
+First, we need to import the [matplotlib pyplot library](https://matplotlib.org/api/pyplot_api.html) [^pyplot], then we can make the default plot size larger by running the Python cell below.

 ```python
 import matplotlib.pyplot as plt